LesediNtamane/LesediNtamane/README.md

 ## 💻 Projects I'm Proud Of

 ### 🌐 SkillUpZA – Web App for Skills Development
-A responsive and user-friendly platform designed to help users find, track, and grow their skill sets.
+Worked in a collaborative team aand contributed toward creating a responsive and user-friendly platform designed to help users find, track, and grow their skill sets.
 **Tech stack:** HTML, CSS, JavaScript, React
 **Highlights:**
 - Built reusable components with React